-The antioxidant activity of Aloe vera (L.) skin powder determined using DPPH assay (%) was 88.31%, which is higher than synthetic antioxidant such as BHT (butylated hydroxytoluene) at 70.5% and a-tocopherol at 65.65 as reported by Anilakumar et al. (2010).
-The higher level of antioxidant activity observed in the encapsulated Aloe vera (L.) skin powder are probably due to its relative resistant to the effect of the drying temperature and the effect of encapsulation using maltodextrin and tween 80.
-Patras et al. (2009) suggested that the increase in free radical antioxidant could be due to better extractability of antioxidant component and higher level of phenolic content.
-Elsewhere Pengseng et al. (2010) reported that phytochemicals such as phenolic content, ascorbic acid, tocopherol and pigment also contribute to total antioxidant activity and has a good correlation between the antioxidant activity and its total phenolic compound content.
+The antioxidant activity of Aloe vera (L.) skin powder determined using DPPH assay (%) was 88.31% and this result is higher than synthetic antioxidant such as BHT (butylated hydroxytoluene) i.e 70.5% and $\alpha$ -tocopherol i.e 65.65 as reported by Anilakumar et al. (2010).
+An increase of free radical scavenging activity was found in Aloe vera (L.) skin powder.
+This increase in antioxidant activity probably appeared to be relatively resistant to the effect of drying temperature, in addition the effect of encapsulation, maltodextrin and tween 80.
+Therefore, Patras et al. (2009) suggested that the increase in free radical antioxidant could be due to better extractability of antioxidant component and also occured the increasing of phenolic content.
+An observation was reported by Pengseng et al. (2010), who reported that phytochemicals such as phenolic content, ascorbic acid, tocopherol and pigment also contribute to total antioxidant activity and has a good correlation between the antioxidant activity and its total phenolic compound content.